 The Compensation Committee is committed to continuously evaluating our executive compensation program, with a focus on the best interests of our stockholders and the Company and sound compensation practices, as our Company matures and establishes its performance as an independent, publicly traded company.
 The Compensation Committee conducted its first annual review of our executive compensation program and policies in June 2016, the first quarter of fiscal 2017.
-As the executive compensation program was established in September 2015 in connection with the Spin-Off, most elements of the executive compensation program were left in place for fiscal 2017.
+As the executive compensation program were left in place for fiscal 2017.